banerj10/CMPT732_NYT_User_Engagement/README.md

 ## Demo

-The live demo for this project can been viewed here: https://dataknyts-nyt.herokuapp.com/
+The live demo for this project can been viewed here:
+<a href="https://dataknyts-nyt.herokuapp.com/" target="_blank">https://dataknyts-nyt.herokuapp.com/</a>

 ## Overview